francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 For instance, a FEC scheme using Reed Solomon could be identified by the ID 0x0 and a FEC scheme using LDPC could be identified by 0x1.

 This document does not specify nor identify any FEC scheme yet.
+Future versions of this document will provide ways to format FEC scheme-specific payload for REPAIR frames.
 When the decoder_fec_scheme parameter is not advertized by the peer, the QUIC sender MUST NOT send any repair symbol.